 Our favorite brand of Peruvian coffee is the Volcanica Organic Tres Cumbres Peru Whole Bean.
 With a reasonable price and a complicated, delicious flavor, this whole bean coffee could be your new favorite.

 Tres Cumbres is very aromatic and consistently medium roasted.
 These beans boast complex flavors that are both smoky and floral, though they can taste somewhat burnt at times.
 Like all Volcanica beans, these are grown on mountain coffee farms at over 3,000 feet of elevation.
-The company offers a 100% satisfaction guarantee and keeps a tight Amazon inventory, so you can be sure you’ll receive fresh coffee beans.
+The company also offers a generous 100% satisfaction guarantee.

 2. Cooper’s Cask Peruvian